francespinnock/francespinnock.github.io/_pages/about.md

 Central to her work are the processes of pattern cutting and hand stitching, enabling ideas to shift between two and three-dimensions.
 Formulaic and repetitive actions are contrasted by gesture and intuition – as assembled components are playfully arranged and rearranged until they rest in a final composition.
 Through making Pinnock experiences points of tension and rest in movement, while the works themselves engender tensions between motion and stasis, body and object.

 Frances Pinnock (b.
 1990, Bristol, UK) received an MA in Sculpture from the Royal College of Art, London, UK and a BA in Modelmaking from the Arts University Bournemouth, UK.
 Her work has been exhibited internationally, recent exhibitions include TEFAF Maastricht, NL (2024), ‘Cut and Fold’, Make Hauser & Wirth, Somerset, UK (2023), ‘Material Beings’, Cromwell Place, London, UK (2023), ‘Hung, Drawn and Quartered’, Standpoint Gallery, London, UK (2023) and FOG Design + Art, San Francisco, USA (2022).

+She is represented by Sarah Myerscough Gallery, London.